Terreii/use-pouchdb/docs/basics/sync.md

 First lets implement checking the session:

-Change the `checkSessionState` function to this:
+Change the `useEffect` hook to this:

 ```javascript
 export default function Session() {